 The shell

-Most snails stay quieter, camouflaging themselves in dull shades of white, gray, brown or amber to hide better in their terrestrial environment.
-There are other variables, too, among shells—height and width, number of whorls and ridges, and whether they’re thick or thin.
-Shells are usually hairless, but some species, mainly as juveniles, have some.
-It’s thought this helps them cling to wet leaves.
+Other distinguishing variables on shells also help identify their species—height and width, number of whorls and ridges, and whether they’re thick or thin.
+Shells are usually hairless, but some species, mainly as juveniles, have a little bit; it’s thought this helps them cling to wet leaves.

 The shell consists of three layers:

-- Hypostracum (hi-POS-truh-cum), the innermost layer.
+• Hypostracum (hi-POS-truh-cum), the membraneous innermost layer.

 Torsion